The work

-For more than two decades, I operated an independent design practice serving organizations ranging from local businesses and nonprofits to Fortune 500 companies.
+For more than two decades, I provided design services to organizations ranging from local businesses and nonprofits to Fortune 500 companies.
 The work spanned brand identity, print design, marketing collateral, advertising, website design, front-end development, and long-term strategic consulting.

-The practice was built entirely on referrals.
-No outbound sales, no advertising.
+Built entirely on referrals, no outbound sales, no advertising.
 Clients came through prior clients, and many stayed for years.
 That model created an unusual mix of work: a breadth of industries and project types that would be difficult to encounter inside any single organization.

 Owning the full lifecycle